zchee/golang-wiki/HandlingIssues.md

 - Backlog

-    Someone has plans to work on it, but is not assigned to a release milestone yet.
+    Someone has plans to work on it, but it is not assigned to a release milestone yet.

 - Unplanned